 Offer them all their favourite foods to tempt them to eat.
 It is likely they will show no interest in wanting to eat, so try waving the food in front of their faces gently.
 Keep doing this until they get annoyed with you and that is when they are likely to bite at the food & hopefully they may digest some.
 Keep trying this, but don’t stress them out too much.

-Fresh herbs like parsley, basil or rosemary, also encourage a rabbit to start eating again.
+Fresh herbs like parsley, basil and lemon balm also help to encourage a rabbit to start eating again.

 Make sure they have lots of fresh water (bowls and bottles) to help encourage them to drink.
 Keeping them hydrated is important.
 You can syringe feed them a little water, but use a 1ml syringe, so you are only giving them a little at a time.
 If you gave them too much it could go into their lungs.
 Or try dropping a little water over their vegetables, so that they consume droplets of water whilst eating the vegetables.